MomsFriendlyRobotCompany/pycreate2/docs/Markdown/readme.md

 There are numerous issues with the Create 2, like the version before it.

 - the encoders aren't that great
+- why are they using a DIN-7 for the interface, what is this ... the 80's?
+- there is no power available for an arduino or raspberry pi from the provided USB cable, you have to make your own and some people have reported it didn't work.
+It is just easier, probably, to get another battery to power your processor
 - the song function is finicky and doesn't always work right
 - roomba can become confused and the only way to reset it is to unscrew the base plate and pull the batter ... great job geniuses!!
 - there are numerous reports that the USB cable is wired wrong, so trying to wake the roomba by toggling the BRC pin (RTS on serial) doesn't work.
 I think I got it to work once on my roomba, but it is not repeatable or reliable.